MartinPankraz/DSAGTechXChange24/2-abap-cloud-with-microsoft/README.md

 ## 🧙🏾‍♀️Epic Quests

-Our journey will start from ...
+Our journey will start from SAP S/4HANA Cloud ABAP environment (aka.
+Embedded Steampunk) but your learnings will be applicable to BTP ABAP environment too.
+Also the ABAP SDKs used are usable with classic ABAP as well.

+This lab was conducted with S/4HANA 2022.

 > [!NOTE]
 >🏋🏽‍♂️**Difficulty meter** (1 star = walk in the park | 5 stars = squeeze your brains out ): 🌟🌟🌟🌟🌟